epartakki/epartakki/README.md

 🖥 Interested in learning AWS

-⌨️️ attempting to code a minimum of 30 minutes each day on personal projects
+⌨️️ Attempting to code a minimum of 30 minutes each day on personal projects

-🌻 I’m looking to collaborate on fun projects with Python or Javascript
+🌻 I’m looking to collaborate on projects with Python or Javascript

 `she/her`